CONDITIONS WE TREAT

 What is anxiety?

 Anxiety is a normal response to a stressor or a threat, but sometimes it becomes excessive fear, worry, or nervousness that interferes with daily activities.
-In children, adolescents and young adults, this can manifest as physical symptoms, avoidance behaviors, or emotional distress.
+In children, adolescents, and young adults, this can manifest as physical symptoms, avoidance behaviors, or emotional distress.

 Anxiety disorders, including generalized anxiety, social anxiety, and separation anxiety, are the most prevalent psychiatric conditions among children and adolescents.
 Early recognition and intervention are key to effective management and improving the quality of life of anxious children.